Compare IPTV Subscription Plans

 Where to put the Puck — HDMI port, ventilation, line of sight #

-Three placement rules matter and Sky's leaflet only covers the first.
+When you getting Sky Stream running for the first time, three placement rules matter and Sky's leaflet only covers the first.
 First, the Puck has to plug into an HDMI input on the television itself, not into a soundbar passthrough or AV receiver if you can avoid it; early-firmware Pucks dropped HDR metadata when chained through receivers, and going TV-direct sidesteps a class of problems.
 Second, the Puck warms up noticeably under load — leave at least three centimetres of clear air on every side, never tuck it inside a closed cabinet, never stack it on a running Sky Q box.
 Third, the voice remote uses Bluetooth Low Energy rather than infrared, so line-of-sight isn't required, but a Puck buried behind a metal-framed TV bracket can still drop a syllable.
 Most households stick the Puck on the back of the TV with the supplied 3M strip; that works fine as long as ventilation isn't pinched.

 Wired Ethernet vs Wi-Fi — when each matters #